Current industries which benefit from the use of hydrogen include:

-Different factors come into play for the price of green hydrogen, such as cost of electrolysis, however, the most significant factor is the price of the green electricity used.
+Different factors come into play when evaluating the price of green vs blue hydrogen, such as cost of electrolysis, however, the most significant factor is the price of the green electricity used.
 The cost of generating solar and wind energy has decreased hugely during the last 10 years, which could indicate a decrease in the cost of green hydrogen for the future.

 5 countries that have made some large steps in Hydrogen include: